the-crypt-keeper/llama-srb-api/README.md

 This is useful in Creative Writing applications.

+# News

+*11/11* Update to 9f409893519b4a6def46ef80cd6f5d05ac0fb157 of upstream llama.cpp

+This gives us some juicy enhancements:

+* *-sm row memory usage improvements* KV caches are now split up so higher context can be realized.

+* *XTC/DRY sampling* Use command line to set-up the sampler of your choice.

 # Starting

 Run `build.sh` to clone llama.cpp.
 It can be any version, but currently aimed at [PR #8215](https://github.com/ggerganov/llama.cpp/pull/8215).